chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/connectors-media/index.md

 ### Built by Third Party, Approved by CHILI publish

 Our open connector framework encourages developers to [build connectors](/GraFx-Developers/connectors/build-media-connector/) for their unique use cases.
-If a media provider develops a connector, such as for a generative AI application, it can be offered in our marketplace.
+If a media provider develops a connector, it can be offered in our Connector Hub.
 Support for these connectors is provided by the developer.

 ### Custom (Private) Connectors

 In cases where a built-in or readily available connector is unavailable for specific needs, we encourage you to [build custom connectors](/GraFx-Developers/connectors/build-media-connector/).
-These connectors can be tailored for private use or offered in the marketplace for broader application.
+These connectors can be tailored for private use or offered in the Connector Hub for broader application.
 Building a private connector allows integration with custom media providers and customization to meet specific requirements.

 ## Metadata Mapping